GE

 On Plus, you get five free family accounts, each with a Stocks & Shares ISA and Trading Account, capped at £100,000 per family member.
 They pay no monthly fee and trade at Core rates (£3.99 fund, £3.99 UK/US share).
 On Premium, family accounts are unlimited.

-For families targeting Junior ISA growth across multiple children, Plus's free Junior ISAs are worth roughly £36 a year per child (the cost of a JISA on AJ Bell at 0.25% × £20,000 typical balance = £50, on HL at 0.35% × £20,000 = £70).
-HL has no JISA charges at all currently, but the ii family-bundle structure scales to the parents' accounts in a way HL's standalone JISA does not.
+For families targeting Junior ISA growth across multiple children, Plus's free Junior ISAs are worth roughly £36 a year per child (the cost of a JISA on AJ Bell at 0.25% × £20,000 typical balance = £50).
+HL has no JISA charges, but the ii family-bundle structure scales to the parents' accounts in a way HL's standalone JISA does not.

 FX, dividend reinvestment, and the hidden costs